Sunday, February 2, 2025

-THE FILM WHICH KILLED JOHN WAYNE--LITERALLY
+THE MOVIE WHICH KILLED JOHN WAYNE

 Reynold Brown [Public domain], via Wikimedia Commons

 The last film produced by Howard Hughes was The Conqueror.
 It was made in 1956 and starred John Wayne as Genghis Khan and Susan Hayward as a red-headed Tatar princess.
 It was a huge flop and has achieved a place on several lists as one of the worst 50 movies ever made.
-This is not by itself a unique distinction; there are at least probably 49 other movies on each such list which would also qualify.
+This is not by itself a unique distinction; there are probably 49 other movies on each such list which would also qualify.

 It probably did not help when Hughes brought back sixty tons of radioactive dirt from Utah to Hollywood for back lot shots.
 The soil is no doubt still around Los Angeles somewhere.